lokijota/Azure-RPi-BME680/DeviceSetup.md

 6. Install Vim: `sudo apt-get install vim -y` (because I prefer Vim to Vi/Nano/Emacs)
 7. Install Git: `sudo apt-get install git -y` (to get files from this and other repos)

 That's it.
-Continue with the [BME680 libraries](BME680Setup.md) I chose to use.
+Continue with the setup of [BME680 and Azure libraries](BME680Setup.md).